apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

 Note that these performance numbers are also sent back to the ADLS Gen 2 API endpoints in the `x-ms-abfs-client-latency` HTTP headers in subsequent requests.
 Azure uses these settings to track their end-to-end latency.

+#### <a name="writeperfoptions"></a> 2.
+AbfsOutputStream Perf Options

+##### <a name="writeperfoptions"></a> 1.
+Concurrency Factor
+Config `fs.azure.write.concurrency.factor` can be used to tune the number of threads in the AbfsOutputStream thread-pool.
+Number of threads will be (available processors * Concurrency Factor).
+By default concurrency factor will be 1.

+##### <a name="writeperfoptions"></a> 2.
+Write Memory Usage Percentage
+Config `fs.azure.max.write.memory.usage.percentage` can be used to tune the maximum memory usage in percentage for the AbfsOutputStream.
+By default write memory usage percentage             will be 20.

 ## <a name="troubleshooting"></a> Troubleshooting